d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ![Linear regression is a single-layer neural network.](../img/singleneuron.svg) :label:`fig_single_neuron`

 The inputs are $x_1, \ldots, x_d$.
 We refer to $d$ as the *number of inputs* or *feature dimensionality* in the input layer.
-The output of the network is $o_1$, so the *number of outputs* in the output layer is 1.
+The output of the network is $o_1$.
+Because we are just trying to predict a single numerical value, we have only one output neuron.
 Note that the input values are all *given*.
 There is just a single *computed* neuron.
-Focusing on where computation takes place, conventionally we do not consider the input layer when counting layers.
-That is to say,
-the *number of layers* for the neural network in :numref:`fig_single_neuron` is 1.
-Moreover, in linear regression every input is connected to every output.
-We can thus regard the the corresponding layer as a *fully connected layer* or *dense layer*.

 In summary, we can think of linear regression as a single-layer fully connected neural network.
-We will encounter networks composed of many such layers in the next chapter.
+We will encounter networks
+with far more layers
+in future chapters.

 ### Biology

-Since linear regression predates computational neuroscience, it might seem anachronistic to describe linear regression as a neural network.
+Because linear regression predates computational neuroscience, it might seem anachronistic to describe linear regression in terms of neural networks.
 Nonetheless, they were a natural place to start when the cyberneticists and neurophysiologists
 Warren McCulloch and Walter Pitts began to develop models of artificial neurons.
 Consider the cartoonish picture of a biological neuron in :numref:`fig_Neuron`, consisting of *dendrites* (input terminals), the *nucleus* (CPU), the *axon* (output wire), and the *axon terminals* (output terminals), enabling connections to other neurons via *synapses*.